M-Scholli/esp32-asyncwebserver-fileupload-example/README.md

 # esp32-asyncwebserver-fileupload-example

-This is hopefully a simple example to demonstrate how to upload a file to an ESP32 using the AsyncWebServer, saving the files on to SPIFFS and having a simple upload progress bar displaced.
+This is hopefully a simple example to demonstrate how to upload a file to an ESP32 using the AsyncWebServer, saving the files on to SPIFFS/FATFS and having a simple upload progress bar displaced.

 There are various instructions around the place, but they were all confusing and it took a long time to figure out what was needed, I hope these examples help someone.